CS2613-FA23/explorationactivity2-JackHuyn/Overview.md

             This line here need to run everytime in the main program, this will initial all the need function for the game

-    pygame.display.set_mode(width, height)
+    screen = pygame.display.set_mode(width, height)

-            this line will create a black screen with the dimension specify by the user
+            this line will create a black screen with the dimension specify by the user and call it screen

     clock = pygame.time.Clock()
     clock.tick(60)